GAIGResearch/Stratega/docs/games/cityCapturing/index.rst

 Description
 ++++++++++++++++++++

 Simple combat TBS game with basic rules.
-Two players should fight for conquering all the cities of the map.
+Two players should fight to conquer all the cities of the map.
+Use fighters to kill the enemy conquers and defend your city.

 ++++++++++++++++++++
 YAML